Where do you perform your ceremonies?

 Do you bring your own sound equipment?

-No – it will be your responsibility to provide sound equipment if you want me to use a microphone.
-Please be aware – I can ONLY use a wireless lapel microphone.
-You must make your DJ or sound person aware of this in advance.
-I CANNOT use a traditional handheld microphone, even on a microphone stand.
-In most cases I can project quite clearly without a microphone – in all but the most necessary cases, I recommend against using one.
-They detract greatly from the atmosphere of the ceremony.
+No. It will be your responsibility to provide sound equipment if you want me to use a microphone.
+I can only use a wireless lapel microphone (also known as a lavalier) or an over-the-ear microphone.
+Your DJ or sound person must be made aware of this in advance.
+I cannot use a traditional, handheld microphone, even on a microphone stand.
+They detract from the atmosphere of the ceremony and look terrible in your wedding photos.
+In most cases, I can project quite clearly without a microphone.
+Unless a microphone is absolutely necessary, I recommend against using one.

 Do we have to attend pre-marriage counseling with you before the ceremony?